Fynjirby/BlankNote/plugins.md

 Just dont forget to add a sheband or compile it to use

-Look in `example-plugins` folder to see some weirdest plugins :)
+Look in `plugins` folder to see some weirdest plugins :)

 - To create great plugins its better to use the BlankNote format for plugins, its simple.